jeremiahsnapp/dev-lxc-platform/README.md

 The vagrant-persistent-storage plugin will ensure the volume is detached before the vm is destroyed and reattached when the vm is created.

+While this persistent volume allows the Vagrant VM to treated as disposable I recommend that you don't bother destroying it regularly unless you want to wait for it to be provisioned each time.
+I keep the VM running a lot of the time so I can jump in and use it when I need to.
+If I really want to shut it down I just `vagrant halt` it.

 ## Requirements

 The Vagrantfile requires the Berkshelf gem and the following vagrant plugins.